commitmas/30-days-of-commitmas-2015/README.md

 That's it!
 If you get stuck or just want to chat with others, be sure to tweet with the hashtag `#vBrownbag`.
 We'll be out there to help.

+If you want more dynamic interaction, join our Slack team!
+You can get help or collaborate with others.
+To get access:

+1. Tweet @joshcoen or @mjbrender your email address and we'll invite you
+2. Once you get the invite, go to http://slack.com and sign in.
+The team name is "geekspeak"
+3. Log in with your email address
+4. Start collaborating!

 Commit to Your Skill Level
 ==